 About Me

 In my early 20s, I spent four years as a Junior High Social Studies and Language Arts teacher in St. Albert, Alberta, Canada.
-I enjoyed the students and the creative aspects of the job, including writing my own curricula, but it gradually dawned on me that I’d spent most of my life in fluorescent-lit rooms with bells clanging at regular intervals.
+I enjoyed the students and the creative aspects of the job, including writing my own curricula, but it gradually dawned on me that I was withering inside, having spent most of my life in fluorescent-lit rooms with bells clanging at regular intervals.

-I needed an adventure, badly, and so I left the security of four institution-green walls for the less travelled road of freelance life.
+I needed an adventure, badly, and so I left the security of four institution-green walls for the wide-open road of freelance life.

 It took a while before I had the guts to call myself a writer, but eventually I did.